patrickkabwe/goorm/README.md

 go install github.com/patrickkabwe/goorm/cmd@latest
 ```

-[!NOTE] You need to install both `goorm` and `goorm-cli` to use the CLI.
+> [!NOTE] You need to install both `goorm` and `goorm-cli` to use the CLI.
-The `goorm-cli` is used to generate the `goorm` code and to manage the migrations.
+> The `goorm-cli` is used to generate the `goorm` code and to manage the migrations.

 ## Disclaimer

-[!WARNING] This module is still under development.
+> [!WARNING] This module is still under development.
 Use at your own risk.
 The API is experimental and subject to change.
-This module tries to create a simple and intuitive API for interacting with databases.
-However, it is not a replacement for a professional ORM like [gorm](https://github.com/go-gorm/gorm) or [ent](https://github.com/ent/ent).
+This module tries to create a simple and intuitive API for interacting with databases
+> However, it is not a replacement for a professional ORM like [gorm](https://github.com/go-gorm/gorm) or [ent](https://github.com/ent/ent).

 ## Usage